amosjyng/vcr-langchain/README.md

 # VCR LangChain

-Adapts [VCR.py](https://github.com/kevin1024/vcrpy) for use with [LangChain](https://github.com/hwchase17/langchain) so that you can record and replay all your expensive LLM interactions for tests.
+Adapts [VCR.py](https://github.com/kevin1024/vcrpy) for use with [LangChain](https://github.com/hwchase17/langchain).
+Refactor with confidence as you can record and replay all your LLM logic in a contained environment, free from any and all side effects.

 ## Quickstart